 - Use continuous integration tools that provide build automation and continuous tracking of project quality.

-- Implement Pair Programming to help the teams improve the quality of code and speed up the development process.
+- Implement Pair Programming to help the teams improve code quality and speed up the development process.

 - Ensure your quality assurance team is active and reporting unit testing bugs immediately.

-Since agility is an attitude that you inculcate within yourself and your teams, it needs continuous nurturing.
+Since agility is an attitude you inculcate within yourself and your teams, it needs continuous nurturing.

-Every new product can present a new set of problems that cannot be solved the same way over and over again.
+Every new product can present a new set of problems that you cannot solve the same way over and over again.
 For teams to be able to adapt to such a frequency of changes, agile has to be baked into their very core.

-That’s one reason you will see companies hiring and working with experienced agile coaches.
+That’s one reason companies hire and work with experienced agile coaches.

-Another method of nurturing your own team’s agile processes is collaborating with remote teams outside of your organization.
-This way, your teams get to learn how other distributed agile teams work remotely, which in itself is an excellent source of learning.
+Another method of nurturing your team’s agile processes is collaborating with remote teams outside your organization.
+This way, your teams learn how other distributed agile teams work remotely, which is an excellent source of learning.

-Collaborative work is not just limited to agile, and it extends to design as well.
+Collaborative work is not just limited to agile.
+It also extends to design.

 7. Outsourcing agile teams

-You cannot go for Agile transformation without an experienced agile team.
-And, to build an agile team, you need to spend a considerable amount of dollars on hiring, inductions, training, and so on.
-You have to worry about everything.
+It would help if you went for Agile transformation with an experienced agile team.
+To build an agile team, you must spend a considerable fortune on hiring, inductions, training, etc. You have to worry about everything.

 Even after that, there’s no guarantee that you’ll have your perfect team.
 That’s one of the pitfalls of running the show yourself.
 Before you know it, you’re doing everything but creating what you set out to build.